 - A strip of light timber across the curtain rail to stop heat loss.

 - Plastic coating on windows, as a low-cost alternative to double-glazing.

 Autumn is the time to check the working condition of your heater and do any maintenance required.
 If you have an evaporative air-conditioning system, you may need to inspect it after summer.

 Keeping your heating system maintained will help it operate more efficiently and last longer.
 Check the operating instructions for your system or contact the manufacturer or retailer for advice.
 Maintenance on gas and reverse-cycle heating should be conducted by a qualified technician.

 Consider switching to energy-efficient lighting.
 Most homes could halve the amount of energy used for lighting by using more efficient technologies.

-- If you're camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish.
+- If camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish.

-Autumn in the garden
+In the garden

-An outdoor tidy-up to maintain your home's exterior and the health of your garden is a good idea at any time of year.
-Keep in mind that the peak fire season varies depending on where you live in Australia.
+Peak fire season varies depending on your location.
 Check with the Bureau of Meteorology to find out when the fire risk is highest in your area.
+Remove fire hazards to ensure you are bushfire ready.